-In every auction, the Special Participants shall bid for an adequate amount (at least the planned issuance amount multiplied by the rate of bidding responsibility() at reasonable prices.
+In every auction, the Special Participants shall bid for an adequate amount (at least the planned issuance amount multiplied by the rate of bidding responsibility) at reasonable prices ((())).

-• Purchasing responsibility:
+· Purchasing responsibility:

-The Special Participants shall purchase and underwrite at least a specified share of the planned total issue amount (0.5% for short-term zone; and 1% for other zones) in each of the super long-term, long-term, medium-term and short-term zones in auctions for the preceding two quarters.
+The Special Participants shall purchase and underwrite at least a specified share of the total amount of successful bids (2) (0.5% for short-term zone; and 1% for other zones) of the total amount awarded for each of the following zones: short-term, medium-term, long-term, and super long-term zones in auctions for the preceding two quarters.

-• Responsibility in the secondary market:
+- Responsibility in the secondary market:

 The Special Participants shall provide sufficient liquidity to the JGB secondary market.

-• Provision of Information:
+- Provision of Information: